smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/databaseManagementManual.md

 					# than the specified size in kilobytes;
 					# -1 disables [default], 0 logs all temp files

-# "Setting effective_cache_size to 1/2 of total memory would be a normal conservative setting,
+# From "Tuning Your PostgreSQL Server": Setting effective_cache_size to 1/2 of total memory would be a normal conservative setting,
-# and 3/4 of memory is a more aggressive but still reasonable amount."
+# and 3/4 of memory is a more aggressive but still reasonable amount.
 #effective_cache_size = 4GB
 effective_cache_size = 20GB
 ```